 Here are the top 25 tallest buildings in Australia as listed by sources like World Atlas.

 What is the Tallest Building in Australia?

 Q1, located in Surfers Paradise, Queensland, is the tallest building in Australia and has been since 2005.

 Q1’s design (created by SDG & The Buchan Group) draws inspiration from the Sydney Opera House and the Sydney 2000 Olympic torch.
 It’s nothing short of an engineering marvel, featuring concentrically-wrapped ribbons conceived based on research into wind and tension.
 Supporting the megastructure are 26 piles extending 130 feet into the ground.

 Now that we’ve answered the question of ‘what is the tallest building in Australia?’ let’s take a look at the rest, in descending order.

 2. Australia 108

 Australia 108, located in Melbourne, is a residential supertall structure.
-Although it’s not expected to be finished until 2020, it surpassed Eureka Tower (which we’ll get to shortly) in November 2019 to become the second tallest building in Australia.
+Completed in early 2020, it surpassed Eureka Tower (which we’ll get to shortly) in November 2019 to become the second tallest building in Australia.